Elite Beat Agents: Gameplay

 High scores are acquired by achieving combos, or stringing together a series of successful actions.
 The longer the player is able to maintain a combo, the greater the multiplier applied to each successful action.
 Should the player miss a marker completely, the multiplier will stop and the player must start a new one.
 The game keeps track of individual stage high scores for all difficulty levels, as well as a cumulative high score that affects the player's "Agent Rank".
 The Agent Rank is a special title such as "Soldier of Song" or "King of the Beat" that will change as the player's cumulative high score reaches specific milestones.
 Elite Beat Agents features three bonus stages that are unlocked when three such ranks are achieved.

 The player's performance in each stage is rated by a letter grade, with "D" being the lowest possible rank and S being the highest.
 To achieve an S rank, the player must hit all markers, score 300 points on at least 90% of them, and score 50 points on no more than 1% of them.
-However, straying from Phrase Marker tracks does not disqualify a player from an S rank as long as at least one dot is played on every phrase marker.
+Straying from Phrase Marker tracks, however, does not disqualify a player from an S rank as long as at least one dot is played on every phrase marker.
 Full combos in the game are referred to as "Perfect".
 Due to the nature of the game's scoring mechanic, it is possible to achieve a new high score in a stage while simultaneously earning a lower grade than the previous high score performance, although this is somewhat rare.

 A few additional features have been introduced to Agents from the gameplay in Ouendan.
 Primarily, these include a preparatory message on startup; a separate 8-point difficulty rating system for missions; Rumble Pak support for force feedback during gameplay; the ability to reveal more statistics about a player's performance when they complete a song; the ability to save their performance as a viewable replay (with only one replay permitted per unique mission) and "ghost" data that they can later use in a "Vs. Ghost" multiplayer mode; the ability to review the last few moments of a failed performance, and the ability to skip the musical introductions to stages.